 - purchases of external materials

 are the types of expenses to capitalize.
-Any costs related to ongoing operations of the software or software licenses such as training, manual data conversion, and maintenance and support costs are not capitalizable.
+Any costs related to the ongoing operation of software or software licenses such as training, manual data conversion, or maintenance and support costs are not capitalizable.

-External-use software, or software developed for market, is excluded from the scope of GASB 51 and should follow the guidance for investments, GASB 72 Fair Value Measurement and Application, as an asset held by the government primarily for the purpose of profit.
+External-use software, or software developed to sell, is excluded from the scope of GASB 51 and should follow the guidance for investments, GASB 72, Fair Value Measurement and Application (GASB 72), as an asset held by the government primarily for profit.
 Investments under GASB 72 are generally measured at fair value.

-The answer to this evolution for FASB is the issuance of FASB Subtopic ASC 350-40 Customer’s Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contact (ASC 350-40) in 2018.
-Under ASC 350-40 certain implementation costs for cloud computing or hosting arrangements can now be capitalized.
+The answer to this evolution for FASB was the issuance of ASC 350-40 in 2018.
+Under ASC 350-40 certain implementation costs for cloud computing or hosting arrangements can be capitalized.
 Read our article ASC 350-40: Internal-Use Software Accounting & Capitalization for more details on this accounting update.

 GASB also issued new guidance to address accounting for IT services.
-GASB 96 Subscription-based Information Technology Arrangements (GASB 96) was published in 2020 to become effective for organizations with fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
+GASB 96 was published in 2020 and became effective for organizations with fiscal years beginning after June 15, 2022.
 The standard was written to mirror GASB 87 in that once an organization determines they have a SBITA within the scope of GASB 96, they establish a subscription asset and subscription liability based on the total expected payments to be made over the subscription term.

-We have published an article summarizing the accounting concepts of GASB 96 and an article with a comprehensive example of applying GASB 96 for further explanation of the accounting treatment proscribed in the statement.
+We have published an article summarizing the accounting concepts of GASB 96 that includes a comprehensive example of applying GASB 96 for further explanation of the accounting treatment proscribed in the statement.

-As the digital transformation takes us from the simple accounting for a purchased disk to software development costs to various service arrangements, the FASB and GASB have issued new guidance to keep up with the progress being made.
+As the digital transformation takes us from the simple accounting for a tangible disk to software development costs to various cloud-based service arrangements, the FASB and GASB have issued new guidance to keep up with the progress being made.
 To prepare for any new guidance, consider tracking your SaaS applications with a tool like Stackshine.